How Do Heat Pumps and Air Conditioners Differ and Which One is Right for Me?

 Benefits of an Air Conditioning System

-- Less upfront cost.
-If you are concerned about the upfront cost of a new cooling unit for your home, an air conditioner offers a lower cost up-front cost than a heat pump.
+- Window and Wall Unit AC’s have less upfront cost.
+If you are concerned about the upfront cost of a new cooling unit for your home, an air conditioner offers a lower cost upfront than a heat pump.

 Cons of an Air Conditioning System